santhosh-dj/new_project/README.md

 # new_project
-This is my Git-hub first project
+This is my first Git Repository
 Author - Santhosh HC